Analysis | How Irish Unity Got a Boost From Brexit and Demographics

-In May 1921, the island of Ireland was split in two — giving rise to Northern Ireland as part of the U.K., and to what would become the independent Republic of Ireland.
+In May 1921, the island of Ireland was split in two, giving rise to Northern Ireland as part of the U.K., and to what would become the independent Republic of Ireland.
 A century later, the idea that reunification could happen one day has taken on new life.
-There’s little prospect of the referendum that would bring it about being held in the next five years, but shifting demographics, coupled with the forces unleashed by Brexit, suggest a ballot beyond then is possible — assuming the British government chooses to hold one.
+There’s little prospect of the referendum that would bring it about being held in the near future, but shifting demographics, coupled with the forces unleashed by Brexit, suggest a ballot one day is possible -- assuming the British government chooses to hold one.

 1. Why was Ireland divided?